 What is no contract broadband?

 Short and long-term broadband contracts will both provide you with the same thing – a fast and reliable internet connection.
-You will be able to find a wide range of download speeds, monthly prices and set-up fees on both types of contract.
+You will be able to find a wide range of connection types (both ADSL broadband and superfast fibre packages), download speeds, monthly prices and set-up fees on both types of contract.
 The most obvious difference between the two is the length of contract.
-However, short-term contracts will usually cost you more on a monthly basis, so when you compare broadband deals you need to weigh up the flexibility with the costs.
+However, short term contracts will usually cost you more on a monthly basis, so when you compare internet deals you need to weigh up the flexibility with the costs.

 Benefits of broadband without a monthly contract

-The biggest advantage of no contract broadband is the flexibility.
-You’re free to cancel your internet service at any time, without the exit fees you will have to pay on a long-term broadband contract.
+The biggest advantage of a no contract broadband plan is the flexibility.
+You’re free to cancel your broadband service at any time, without the exit fees you will have to pay on a long-term broadband contract.

 Drawbacks to getting broadband without a contract

-No contract broadband deals usually cost more per month than traditional tariffs do.
+No contract broadband usually costs more per month than traditional tariffs do.
 When you commit to a longer period of time, you will be rewarded with discounted prices.
 So, with no contract broadband you’re paying more for the flexibility.

-Also, while you can still find added bonuses on no contract broadband deals, they are usually not as enticing as the ones you will find a longer contract.
-Some longer deals could offer you unlimited streaming on Netflix or another streaming service for a whole year - an offer you’re unlikely to find on short-term deals.
+Also, while you can still find added bonuses on broadband offers without a monthly contract, they are usually not as enticing as the ones you will find a longer contract.
+Some longer deals could offer you unlimited streaming on Netflix or another streaming service for a whole year - an offer you’re unlikely to find on short term broadband deals.